 More Frequent Repairs

-If you’re requiring air conditioner repairs every year, it may be time to face facts and buy a new one.
-Frequent air conditioning repairs are a good indicator that your AC is starting to die and you don’t want to be caught in the middle of the dog days of summer with a sweltering hot home.
+If you’re calling for air conditioner repairs every summer, it may be time to face facts and buy a new one.
+Frequent air conditioning repairs are a good indicator that your air conditioning system is starting to die and you don’t want to be caught in the middle of the dog days of summer with a sweltering hot home.

 Paying More in Energy Bills

-If you see a rise in your AC bills that could be a sign that something is not right.
-If your air conditioner is working too much overtime, it could cause you to work overtime to afford it, and it may be a better choice for you to purchase a more energy-efficient AC that can easily lessen your peak season cooling payments.
+If you see a rise in your AC bills that could be a sign that something is wrong.
+If your AC is working too much overtime, it could cause you to work overtime to afford it, and it might be a better choice for you to purchase a more energy-efficient air conditioner that can easily lessen your peak season cooling payments.

 Less Air Flow

-If your air isn’t flowing as strong as it used to be, it could be a signal that your AC is on its way out.
-Check your home’s air filters to be sure they are not in need of replacing and, if not, call a professional to help discover the problem.
+If your air flow isn’t as strong as it used to be, it could be a signal that your air conditioner is on its way out.
+Take a look at your home’s air filters to be sure they do not require replacing and, if not, call an expert to help discover the problem.

-If your system is continuously running, more importantly if it’s not blowing much cool air, then you likely have a problem.
-It might be something that’s easy to fix with a seasonal tune-up, but it could also be a sign that your AC has to work more to cool your home and that results in wasted energy and wasted money.
+If your system is continuously running, more importantly if it’s not producing much cool air, then you probably have a problem.
+It may be an issue that’s easy to fix with a seasonal tune-up, but it could also be a signal that your system has to work harder to cool your home and that means wasted energy and wasted money.

 If your air conditioner starts creating weird noises, there could be a problem.
-Higher pitched noises could mean an issue with one of the motors.
+Higher pitched noises may mean a problem with one of the motors.
 Rattling noises may signal a part has come loose.
-Don’t chance it.
+Don’t take any chances.
 Call an expert to examine it and figure out if it’s an issue worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

-Just like everything (and everyone), the more something has aged, the weaker it eventually gets.
-Is your system not cooling like it did five years ago?
+Just like everything (and everyone), the more something has aged, the weaker it ultimately gets.
+Is your AC not cooling like it did five years ago?
 Are specific rooms colder or hotter than others?
-Is it taking a larger amount of time to get your home cool?
-These are all usual signs of an aging air conditioner.
-If your AC is having a hard time and is getting close to or over 10 years in age, call D & K Heating Service Experts and 613-707-2421 for a no-charge in-home estimate and find out about our current rebates on energy-efficient air conditioners.
+Is it taking a larger amount of time to cool your home?
+All of these are usual signs of an aging air conditioner.
+If your AC is having a hard time and is getting close to or over 10 years in age, call D&K Home Services by Enercare and 613-707-2421 for a no-charge in-home estimate and find out about our current rebates on energy-efficient air conditioners.